Support

 What happens if a previous employer will not verify information about me or if a former company is out of business?

-A lack of response from an employer results in an incomplete verification.
+Lack of response from an employer results in an incomplete verification.
 There are only so many requests a CRA can make before the report must be closed.
 Whether it’s an unresponsive previous employer or a closed business, the result is a report with incomplete information that may not allow your prospective employer to quickly make a hiring decision about you.
 This is no fault of your own, but you may be able to provide information to help complete the verification.
-In such a scenario, you may be contacted by the screening company about these delays or requests for additional information.
+In such a scenario, you may be contacted by the screening company about these delays or about requests for additional information.

 Access the links below for more information: